nchah/freebase-mql/README.md

 }
 ```

-Get cuisine topics' dishes and their ingredients
+Get cuisine topics' dishes and their ingredients:
 ```
 {
     "name": None,